CWFC-CCFB/repicea/README.md

 by a GNU Lesser General Public License.

 This library relies on
-* (integrated in repicea) the JavaDBF library (copyright anil@linuxense.com) which is licensed under GNU Lesser General Public License.
+* (integrated into the repicea library) the JavaDBF library (copyright anil@linuxense.com) which is licensed under GNU Lesser General Public License.
-* (used by repicea) the json-io library (Copyright (c) 2007 Cedar Software LLC.m) (https://github.com/jdereg/json-io) which is licensed under Apache License version 2.0
+* the json-io library (Copyright (c) 2007 Cedar Software LLC.m) (https://github.com/jdereg/json-io) which is licensed under Apache License version 2.0
-* (optionally) the ucanaccess library version 5.0.0 (https://sourceforge.net/projects/ucanaccess/) which is licensed under Apache License, Version 2.0
+* the ucanaccess library version 5.0.0 (https://sourceforge.net/projects/ucanaccess/) which is licensed under Apache License, Version 2.0
-* (optionally) the Batik library (copyright Apache Software Foundation) which is licensed under Apache License, Version 2.0

 It may also require the jabx library version 2.3.2 (Copyright (c) 2017 Oracle and/or its affiliates, https://eclipse-ee4j.github.io/jaxb-ri/) if the JVM is running under Java 11 or 13.